FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 **Note!**

-We're building a SPA, so our application uses **a single static HTML file** to display all of it's content.
+We're building a SPA, so our application uses **a single static HTML file** to display all of its content.

-**When routes changes** in our application, we must ensure that:
+**When the route changes** in our application, we must ensure that:

 - The URL in the address bar reflects what is being shown
 - Forward and back nav work in the browser